bnding/isi-formatter/README.md

 Download [here](https://www.python.org/downloads/)

 #### BeautifulSoup ####
+Type the following into your terminal

 `pip3 install beautifulsoup4`

 If above does not work, go [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup)

 ## Inputs ##
 #### ISI text file ####
 The ISI must first be placed into a `.txt` file before it can be read with the formatter.
-There is a testcases folder that should have some txt files you can use as an example.

 #### HTML file to write into ####
 There needs to be an HTML file that the `formatter.py` can write the ISI into.